the-digital-labs/own-me/README.md

 A digital marketplace similar to OnlyFans where creators can sell NFT's of their provocative photos.

+### Subscriptions

+Users can pay in $NUDE monthly to subscribe to Creators profiles and see their private posts.
+Subscriptions also contribute to your profiles ranking and you can gain awards and achievements.

+### The Auction House

+Creators can mint limited edition NFTs and auction them off in the Auction House.

+### The Candy Shop

+A FREE marketing section where Creators can post free content / NFTs to market their main profiles and auctions.
+It's like a teaser section.
+Sometimes limited edition "candies" NFTs will be posted in the Candy Shop.

+### Private Chat with Creators

 ### What makes Own Me unique?

 #### Encrypted NFT content.